Who We Are and How We Got Here: Summary

 Since 2010, population geneticists have been able to sequence ancient human DNA, recovering complete genomes, in contrast to earlier approaches which relied on the far more abundant (and hence more easily recovered) mitochondrial DNA, which is present in many copies in each cell, and transmitted only via the maternal line.
 That early work gave what Reich calls the "exciting" result that all modern humans are related to "Mitochondrial Eve", a woman who lived in Africa only about 160,000 years ago.

-The whole genome recovery technique, using the especially hard bone from the inner ear of ancient skeletons — along with the genomes of modern people from different parts of the world, including especially some isolated populations — has made it possible to reconstruct prehistoric migrations and mixing of populations in the past 5,000 years, and to make reliable inferences about mixtures from much further back in time.
-The new knowledge from genomics has overthrown many old assumptions about human origins.
+The whole genome recovery technique, using the especially hard bone from the inner ear of ancient skeletons — along with the genomes of modern people from different parts of the world, including especially some isolated human populations — has made it possible to reconstruct prehistoric migrations and mixing of populations in the past 5,000 years, and to make reliable inferences about mixtures from much further back in time.
+Reich's laboratory at Harvard Medical School has led to an industrialisation of ancient genome recovery and this new knowledge from genomics has overthrown many old assumptions about human origins.

+The book is in three parts, the first dealing with the background to what he calls the ancient DNA revolution as well as the interbreeding between archaic and modern humans, the second dealing with the role that this revolution has in illuminating the constituents of various current major populations and a final section looking at the implications of the new techniques.